firefly-iii/docs/docs/docs/firefly-iii/installation/third-parties.md

 # Hosted by 3rd parties

-TODO patch me up

 There are several third parties where you can run a Firefly III instance.
-Keep in mind that there's no such thing as a "free lunch", and these options are either paid or severely limited (very slow or can't handle many transactions).

 ## Synology